Skip to main content

 • Level 4 Diploma for Associate Ambulance Practitioners (AAP)

-Can I book directly to a FREC 4?
+Can I book directly on to a FREC 4?

 If you have an in-date FREC 3 certificate, you can book directly on to a FREC 4.